vukasinterzic/vukasinterzic/README.md

 My name is Vukasin.
 I am a digital nomad traveling around the world while working as a Senior Cloud Architect.
 I am not a developer, but I do like to write code and automate everything I can.

 I am also a Microsoft Azure Most Valuable Professional (#MVPBuzz).
-I like creating Infrastructure as a Code, working with Windows Server, hyperconverged infrastructures, and Azure ☁️
+I like creating Infrastructure as a Code, working with Windows Server, hyperconverged infrastructures, and Azure ☁️ I also like to make various 3D printing and Electronics projects.

 Away from the keyboard, I enjoy activities like scuba diving and free diving, kite surfing and windsurfing, paddle boarding, beach cleaning, and volunteering to help animals.
 I'm the father of a beautiful girl.
 I enjoy coffee ☕️ I love the ocean and wherever I go I always come back to it.